-The Spirit of Andon: Solving Problems before the Trail is Cold
+The Spirit of Andon: Solving Problems Right Away!

 As football officials, we are taught to stop play and come together ANYTIME we think something doesn't look right.
 Misapplication of a rule, enforcement of a penalty-anything that just doesn't seem right !!
 It probably happens once or twice per game on average.
 We are drilled not to pass the defect down the line and talk about it in the locker room after the game.

 All of you lean thinkers know that any person working on the line at Toyota is given the power to stop the line anytime they noticed a defect.
 It's a catastrophe if a defect is passed along.
 The thinking is we want to treat problems when they happen, not put them into inventory to be dealt with later, and we want the learning to happen as close as possible to where the problem is. (if you really think about it, the "trail" is getting cold even if the problem waits for MRB the next morning!)
 We have all heard stories about the line being stopped, triggering a very rapid Plan-Do-Check-Act cycle with a team quickly assembled at the line to quickly get an understanding of the current condition, work to root cause, and then implement countermeasures.
 All in 12-15 minutes.
 The idea is that the urgency created by stopping the line drives organizational learning.
 The spirit of andon is really about having enough ownership to confidently say, "hold on, this isn't right!!"